dhmunro/dudley/README.md

 ## Parameter blocks

-A complete Dudley program can be called a "layout".
-There are at least three distinct use cases:
+There are at least three distinct use cases for Dudley:

 1. The layout explicitly defines the addresses of every item in a single specific file.
 This is what PDB and HDF5 metadata is